 Colds.
 Nobody likes them, but everybody gets them!
 So, what is a cold anyway?
-A cold is another word for an upper respiratory tract infection -- an infection of your nose and throat.
-Areas of the body connected to the nose and throat -- likes the sinuses and middle ear -- are often affected too.
+A cold is another word for an upper respiratory tract infection—an infection of the nose and throat.
+Connected areas of the body, like the sinuses and middle ear, are often affected, too.

-Cold viruses can spread by being around others with sneezes and coughs, and also on dirty hands.
-Viruses survive for several hours, so children are especially at risk for catching colds when visiting crowded places like malls and theaters, or if they go to nursery school or daycare.
+Cold viruses can spread by being around others with sneezes and coughs, and also through dirty hands.
+Viruses survive for several hours, so children are especially at risk for catching colds when visiting crowded places like malls and theaters or if they go to nursery school or daycare.

-During the first phase of a cold, your child should rest quietly at home -- with plenty of acetaminophen or ibuprofen to relieve aches, pains and fever that a cold can bring.
+During the first phase of a cold, your child should rest quietly at home, with acetaminophen (Tylenol, Tempra, Panadol, generic) and ibuprofen (Advil, Motrin, generic) to relieve aches, pains and fever that a cold can bring.
 To avoid spreading infection, be sure you, your child and others around your child wash hands carefully and as often as possible.
-Also, it will help your child to drink lots of fluids and to have a cool-mist vaporizer in his/her room.
+Also, ensure your child drinks lots of fluids and have a cool-mist vaporizer in his/her room.

-- Your child is having chest pain, earache or sinus pain (pain in the forehead, behind cheek bones or in upper teeth).
+- Chest pain, earache or sinus pain (pain in the forehead, behind cheek bones or in the upper teeth)

-- Your child has a sore throat along with whitish or yellow spots on his/her tonsils or if your child develops a rash.
+- A sore throat along with whitish or yellow spots on his/her tonsils or a rash

-- Your child has a fever of 101 degrees Fahrenheit or higher, or if a milder fever lasts more than two days.
+- A fever of 101 degrees Fahrenheit or higher, or if a milder fever lasts more than two days